Skip to main content

 Make sure that you meet the prerequisites for your preferred interface:

-Make sure you are in a group that has at least the editor role within your tenant; for example, the default editors group.
+Make sure you are in a group that has the admin role within your tenant or project; for example, the default admins group.
 You can check this in the Administration → IAM section of the web console.

 Configure access, credentials and AWS CLI settings